Tuttotorna/OMNIA/docs/MINI_RESULTS_INDEX.md

 The shortest correct formula for the current state is:

-OMNIA now has a runnable core, frozen mini-result artifacts, and a small reproducible divergence surface across abstract, LLM-like, and support-response readable cases.
+OMNIA now has a runnable core, frozen mini-result artifacts, and a small reproducible divergence surface across abstract, LLM-like, support-response, and retrieval-augmented readable cases.